-This is a handheld thermal monocular which operates by detecting and interpreting heat signatures from objects.
+This is a handheld thermal viewer which operates by detecting and interpreting heat signatures from objects.
 You can see game, blood trails, and other environmental features night or day.
 Unlike a night vision monocular daylight conditions will not harm the optics.

-A thermal imaging monocular like the Leupold LTO is also an invaluable tool for home security purposes.
+Leupold LTO is also an invaluable tool for home security purposes.
 The Leupold allows you to see what may be lurking in your backyard and alert you to potential dangers from trespassers or dangerous animals.

 This thermal imager also has a fixed reticle.
 The focus does not shift, but you can zoom up to 6X on the 1.22-inch screen which can be useful when you need a closer look at a far away object.